 5. Dry mouth

 11. Swelling in hands and feet

 12. Fluctuations in weight

-While these are common physical signs of Xanax abuse, the symptoms may exhibit like signs of alcohol abuse and opiate abuse.
-Although Xanax can be abused by itself, many people who are addicted to drugs will use multiple drugs at once.
-Benzos like Xanax have been a large factor in overdose deaths in the past few years.
-Mixing other drugs or alcohol with Xanax is dangerous.
+While these are common physical signs of Xanax abuse, the symptoms may exhibit similar signs of alcohol abuse and opiate abuse.
+Although Xanax can be abused by itself, many people who are addicted to drugs will combine multiple drugs to create a more intense high.
+Benzos such as Xanax, have been a large factor in overdose deaths in the past few years.
+Mixing other drugs or alcohol with Xanax is extremely dangerous and potentially fatal.

 Xanax Abuse and Xanax Addiction: What’s the Difference?

 Although the signs and symptoms of Xanax abuse and Xanax addiction are the same, the distinct difference is in if your loved one is addicted to Xanax or just abusing Xanax.
 When someone is abusing Xanax, they are often taking it at certain times like during a stressful situation, or for a specific occasion.
 When someone is abusing Xanax, they can likely stop at any time.
 When someone is addicted to Xanax are unable to control their intake of Xanax, they have a strong compulsion to take it and will continue to take it no matter the consequences.
 They need Xanax to function “normally” and cannot manage daily life without it.
 Needing Xanax to function is when the line from abuse crosses into addiction to Xanax.

 When someone who is addicted to Xanax stops taking it without medical supervision, they can go into life-threatening withdrawals.
 If your loved one is exhibiting these signs, they are most likely addicted to or are abusing Xanax.
 There are treatment options available for Xanax addiction.